Alfredo Lim: Early life and career

 Lim was born on December 21, 1929, at the Emmanuel Community Hospital along Calle Manuguit, Tondo, Manila, to Rosario Siojo, a Filipina with Chinese ancestry from the Siojo family of San Miguel, Bulacan.
-His father, Alfredo Lim Sr., returned to his hometown Antique.
+His father, Alfredo Ko Lim Sr., returned to his hometown Antique.
 When he was in pre-school, his mother remarried and left him at the Hospicio de San Jose.
 When he was in the third grade, he was put under the care of his maternal grandmother, Flora Valisno-Siojo.
 After his grandmother's death in 1943, he lived with his godmother, Dolores La'o-Conde.

 He finished primary school as a salutatorian at the P. Gomez Elementary School in 1943.
 Lim graduated high school in 1948 at the Far Eastern University.
 He earned a degree of business administration in 1951 and a Bachelor of Law in 1963 at the University of the East.
 In 1981, he finished his master's degree in national security administration with honours at the National Defense College of the Philippines and pursued a Doctor of Philosophy in criminology at the Philippine College of Criminology where he graduated in 1996.

 When Lim began work in the police in the 1952, one of his first accomplishments was arresting future senator Robert Barbers for illegal possession of firearms.
 Then Manila Vice Mayor James Barbers, Robert's uncle, tried to negotiate with Lim to release Robert Barbers without charges, but Lim nevertheless proceeded to file charges.
-A decorated police officer, Lim earned numerous commendations and awards.
+A decorated police officer, Lim earned around 400 commendations and 40 awards.
 During the late 1980s, Lim helped defend the government of then-President Corazon Aquino, such as leading the retaking of government installations from military rebels during one of the 1987 coup attempts.
 After retiring from the police, Lim was appointed Director of the National Bureau of Investigation, where he lobbied for more funding and pay increases for agents and other employees.
 Since regular agents had to be fairly half of the force's positions were vacant, and there were few takers because of the low salary.
 Lim also lobbied for the position of special investigator which was realized to complement regular agents.